ShauvikB/MortgageAndInterestRates/README.md

 Business Validations Added
 ****************************
-A String error is added to mortgage response along with A Mortgage cannot be more than 4 times the income.
+A String type error is added to mortgage response along with A Mortgage cannot be more than 4 times the income.
 This is to determine why a mortgage is not feasible.
 - If a mortgage exceeds 4 times the income error message of response is be populated with "A Mortgage cannot be more than 4 times the income"
 - If a mortgage exceeds the home value